alloba/book-of-hours-notes/Hush House Timeline.md

 >March 7th, 1936 - There has been no Librarian at Hush House since the fire - seven years now.
 Suitable candidates are very difficult to find, but perhaps we have found one in you.
 Take care on  your journey - the seas around Brancrug are treacherous.

 - 1930 - The Restoration takes place.
-The violent methods employed by the New King's agents in search of his enemies generated much animosity in Brancrug Village.
+The violent methods employed by [[King Henry IX|the New King]]'s agents in search of his enemies generated much animosity in Brancrug Village.
 - [[The Librarian]] has washed up upon the shore of [[Saint Brandan's Cove]].
 They have arrived after weathering a fierce storm, and have only [[A Drowned Book]] with them.